jup-ag/rfq-webhook-toolkit/README.md

 ## Advertising supported tokens

-In order to receive meaningful quote requests, market makers need to advertise the tokens they support.
-This is done by providing a list of supported tokens in the response to the `/tokens` endpoint.
-The response should be a JSON array of token addresses, to add or remove to the list of supported tokens for the webhook.
+In order to receive relevant quote requests, market makers need to advertise the tokens they support.
+This is done by providing a list of supported tokens in the response to the `/tokens` route.
+The response should be a JSON array of token addresses.
+The list of tokens is refreshed every 10 minutes.

-The following list of tokens will always be included in the request:

-- TBD (the list will be published once ready)
+By default, webhooks will be always asked to quote for the following tokens

+- SOL
+- USDC

 ## Technical integration